JanEhehalt/StarveTheMonster/README.md

 ## General Information

-"Protect the Monster" has been created for the [NoImage Gamejam](https://itch.io/jam/no-image-jam).
+"StarveTheMonster" has been created for the [NoImage Gamejam](https://itch.io/jam/no-image-jam).
 It was developed by @JonathanHager and @GammelJAN.
 The main goal of this game is to prevent the monster from eating the humans that run towards it.
 The game was written with the Java game library [LibGDX](https://libgdx.badlogicgames.com/).

 ## Installation